UniOULU-TOL/SQATLab/sessions/session4.md

 % Testing using Mocks
 % Session 4

-# Remember the point of SOLID principles?
+# Remember the SOLID principles?
 > - Make your code testable

 # Testability
 > Degree to which a system or component facilitates the establishment of a test criteria and the performance of tests to  determine whether those criteria have been met.
 (IEEE 610.12)

 -----------------------